ComDec/Bi296_Project/README.md

   -c	  Convert Filename into 'dcm' file convert
-          > Filename could be fastq, fasta, geo...

   -7z     Compress dcm file into 7z format.
 The 7z filename is required.
    7zip

   -gz     Compress dcm file into gzip format.
 The gzip filename is required. gzip

-  -t      Compare multipy algorithm to compress your file.
-Proffer a rank of compression rate and compression time. test
+  -t      Compare multipy algorithm to compress your file. test   Proffer a rank of compression rate and compression time.